Preparedness Day bombing

 The Preparedness Day bombing was a bombing in San Francisco, California, United States, on July 22, 1916, of a parade organised by local supporters of the Preparedness Movement which advocated American entry into World War I. During the parade a suitcase bomb was detonated, killing 10 and wounding 40 in the worst terrorist attack in San Francisco's history.

-Two labor leaders, Thomas Mooney and Warren Billings, were convicted in separate trials and sentenced to death, later commuted to life in prison.
+Two labor leaders, Thomas Mooney and Warren Billings, were convicted in separate trials.
+Mooney was sentenced to death, later commuted to life in prison, and Billings received a life sentence.
 Later investigations found the convictions to have been based on false testimony, and the men were released in 1939 and eventually pardoned.
 The identity of the bombers has never been determined.

 Prelude

 By mid-1916, after viewing the carnage in Europe, the United States saw itself poised on the edge of participation in World War I. Isolationism remained strong in San Francisco, not only among radicals such as the Industrial Workers of the World ("the Wobblies"), but also among mainstream labor leaders.
 At the same time, with the rise of Bolshevism and labor unrest, San Francisco's business community was nervous.
 The Chamber of Commerce organized a Law and Order Committee, despite the diminishing influence and political clout of local trade unions.
 The Preparedness Day Parade was organized by the Chamber of Commerce and the anti-union conservative business establishment.